alberdilab/drakkar/README.md

 **-i**: path to the folder where the metagenomic sequencing reads are stored.
 **-o**: path in which the DRAKKAR outputs will be stored.
 **-r**: path to the reference genome.
-Metagenomic reads are  mapped to the host genome, and individual assemblies are performed.
+Metagenomic reads are mapped to the host genome individual assemblies are performed, and genome-based profiling is conducted.

 #### With reference genome and assembly mode

 ```
-drakkar complete -i {input_path} -o {output_path} -r {genome_path} -m individual,all
+drakkar complete -i {input_path} -o {output_path} -r {genome_path} -m individual,all -t genomes,pangenomes
 ```

 **-i**: path to the folder where the metagenomic sequencing reads are stored.
 **-o**: path in which the DRAKKAR outputs will be stored.
 **-r**: path to the reference genome.
-**-m**: comma-separated list of assembly modes Metagenomic reads are mapped to the host genome, and individual assemblies as well as a single coassembly including all samples are performed.
+**-m**: comma-separated list of assembly modes Metagenomic reads are mapped to the host genome, individual assemblies as well as a single coassembly including all samples are performed, and both genome- and pangenome-based profiling is conducted.

 ### With sample info file